michall-m/flame-basics/README.md

 ## 2. Theoretical background/technology stack ##

+### Tech stack
+Other than knowing ML and flame framework itself, users needn't have extensive cloud or programming knowledge:
+* `python` is used for implementing ML logic
+* `json` file describes job's schema in an easily readable hierarchical way
+* `flame` cli is used for combining the above and deployment

+[//]: # (* **go-lang** is the backbone of the project and is needed as a dependency)

 ## 3. Case study concept description ##
 ## 4. Solution architecture ##
 ## 5. Environment configuration description ##